Matt-Crow/GoogleDriveAdminConsole/readme.md

 2. Once the application is done downloading, unzip it.
 3. You will find the executable JAR file under build/libs.
 You can move this JAR file wherever you want.
 Feel free to delete the other files, as you only need this JAR file.
 4. Double-click the JAR file to run it.
-5. The first time you launch the application, it will crash, as it needs Google API credentials.
-6. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
+5. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
 For PC users, this is usually '''C:\Users\NAME\Aerospace Camp Administration Console'''.
 The credentials will go in the "credentials" folder here.
-7.

 ## Helpful Links for Developers ##
 * [CSV Package](https://commons.apache.org/proper/commons-csv/apidocs/index.html)
 * [The Google API console](https://console.developers.google.com/apis/credentials?authuser=2&project=camp-administration-console)